Kamran-7/tasks/README.md

 # tasks
-This is the repo that contains the different tasks
+This is the repo that contains the different tasks by Banao Technologies